coh516/DMTPOET/README.md

 From here, the next task is to render the phrase model.

-...
-Figuring out a good way to deal with the sibling callbacks.. almost there :)
+... working out the sibling callback events..